MicrosoftDocs/entra-docs/docs/identity/managed-identities-azure-resources/how-to-assign-managed-identity-via-azure-policy.md

 - Restrict-Bring-Your-Own-UAMI-To-Subscription? - When the Bring-Your-Own-UAMI parameter is set to true, should the policy utilize a centralized user-assigned managed identity or utilize an identity for each subscription?
   - If set to true, then no additional input is needed.
     - The policy will use a user-assigned managed identity per subscription.
-  - If set to false, the policy will utilize a single centralized user-assigned managed identity that will be applied across all the subscriptions covered by the policy assignment.
+  - If set to false, the policy will utilize a single centralized user assigned managed identity that will be applied across all the subscriptions covered by the policy assignment.
 You must specify:
     - User Assigned Managed Identity Resource Id

 ## Using the policy
 ### Creating the policy assignment

-You can assign the policy definition to different scopes in Azure – at the management group subscription or a specific resource group.
-As policies need to be enforced all the time, the assignment operation uses a managed identity associated with the policy-assignment object.
+The policy definition can be assigned to different scopes in Azure – at the management group subscription or a specific resource group.
+As policies need to be enforced all the time, the assignment operation is performed using a managed identity associated with the policy-assignment object.
 The policy assignment object supports both system-assigned and user-assigned managed identity.
 For example, Joe can create a user-assigned managed identity called PolicyAssignmentMI.
-The built-in policy creates a user-assigned managed identity in each subscription and in each region with resources that are in the policy assignment's scope.
-The user-assigned managed identities created by the policy have the following resourceId format:
+The built-in policy creates a user-assigned managed identity in each subscription and in each region with resources that are in scope of the policy assignment.
+The user-assigned managed identities created by the policy has the following resourceId format:

 > /subscriptions/your-subscription-id/resourceGroups/built-in-identity-rg/providers/Microsoft.ManagedIdentity/userAssignedIdentities/built-in-identity-{location}